cemalhekim/custom_disassembly_tools/README.md

 - **Flexibility and Adaptability**: A custom build allows for flexibility in design and functionality, catering to unique application needs.
 - **Learning and Development**: The process of designing, manufacturing, and programming a custom gripper provides valuable learning and development opportunities in robotics and engineering.

-##Upgradeability
+## Upgradeability
 This gripper design serves as a base platform that can be easily upgraded or modified for various applications.
 Potential upgrades include:

-Tool Attachments: The gripper can be adapted to hold different tools, such as screwdrivers, for specific tasks.
+- **Tool Attachments**: The gripper can be adapted to hold different tools, such as screwdrivers, for specific tasks.
-Sensor Integration: Sensors can be added to enhance functionality, such as force sensing or tactile feedback.
+- **Sensor Integration**: Sensors can be added to enhance functionality, such as force sensing or tactile feedback.
-Enhanced Actuation: The servo motor can be replaced with more powerful actuators for increased gripping force or speed.
+- **Enhanced Actuation**: The servo motor can be replaced with more powerful actuators for increased gripping force or speed.
-Software Enhancements: The control software can be upgraded to include advanced features like automated object detection and gripping.
+- **Software Enhancements**: The control software can be upgraded to include advanced features like automated object detection and gripping.

-Upgrade Example: Screwdriver Attachment
+### Upgrade Example: Screwdriver Attachment
 To upgrade the gripper to hold a screwdriver:

 Design a screwdriver holder that can be mounted onto the existing gripper fingers.
 Modify the software to include a mode for screwdriver operation, controlling the rotation and positioning as required.
 Test and calibrate the upgraded gripper to ensure reliable and precise operation.

-##Conclusion
+## Conclusion
 This project demonstrates the successful design, manufacture, and programming of a custom parallel gripper for the UR10e robot.
 The gripper's modular design and ease of upgradeability make it a versatile tool for a variety of applications.
 By following the steps outlined in this README, you can replicate and modify the gripper to suit your specific needs, providing a foundation for further innovation in robotic end effectors.